All Episodes

 If the Democrats had another four or eight years to do what they do with the judiciary and so forth.

-This is a point, by the way, that I don't think uh is understood by people that don't like or didn't support Trump, people that opposed him.
+This is a point, by the way, that I don't think is understood by people that don't like or didn't support Trump, people that opposed him.

-And that this includes even Republicans.
+And this includes even Republicans.

-Uh another way of saying this is that most in Washington never thought the country was facing any kind of a crisis.
+Another way of saying this is that most in Washington never thought the country was facing any kind of a crisis.

-Whereas, clearly, a majority of Americans who voted think there's a crisis.
+Whereas clearly, a majority of Americans who voted think there's a crisis.

 And it's fascinating to me that the people in Washington didn't.

-Uh their incomes are up, their job security is supreme.
+Their job security is supreme.

 They don't even have to really worry about meritocracy.

-Uh the effects of their policies don't impact them.
+The effects of their policies don't impact them.

 And as such, they don't really experience life like a bunch of Americans who have been stagnating for 15 years in terms of their economic circumstances.

-You know, people poo-poo this, the media poo-poos it, and the Washington establishment poo-poo they they think it's it's insane talk.
+The media poo-poos it, and the Washington establishment poo-poo, they think it's insane talk.

 They think it's extreme talk.

-What do you mean lose the country?
+What do you mean, lose the country?

-There's always going to be an America, but what kind of America is it going to be?
+But what kind of America is it going to be?

 And I think to the extent that Democrats want to win again, and I know they do, I think it's something they should look at.

-They were actually fostering, and look at what's happened to them.
+And look at what's happened to them.

 They've lost 1,200 seats all across the country since 2010.